tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Ontology developers integrating BDQ concepts into semantic systems
 - Data quality analysts and system implementers interpreting or expressing BDQ Test structures using RDF/OWL
-- Standards developers needing access to term-level details when aligning or extending the BDQ Framework.
+- Standards developers needing access to term-level details when aligning or extending the Fitness for Use Framework.

 Familiarity with RDF, OWL, and the structure of the BDQ Tests is recommended.